MicrosoftDocs/visualstudio-docs/docs/ide/how-to-change-fonts-and-colors-in-visual-studio.md

 ---
 title: Change themes, fonts, text, and contrast for accessibility
-description: Learn how to change Visual Studio color themes, font colors, text sizes and contrast options for accessibility concerns. ms.date: 08/20/2020 ms.topic: how-to ms.custom: contperfq1
+description: Learn how to change Visual Studio color themes, font colors, text sizes, and extra-contrast colors for ease of use and accessibility concerns. ms.date: 08/20/2020 ms.topic: how-to ms.custom: contperfq1